preames/public-notes/unintended-instructions.rst

 Instruction Rewriting
 =====================

 This is by far the most complicated case.
 I'll refer readers interested in the details to the Erim and G-Free papers, and restrict myself to some commentary here.
-This gets quite far into the weeds; most readers are probably best skimming through this unless implementing such a tool.
+This gets quite far into the weeds; most readers are probably best off skimming through this unless implementing such a tool.

 Completeness
 ++++++++++++

 I find it difficult to convince myself of the completeness of either papers' rewriting rules.
 They seem to be heavily dependent on a complete taxonomy of the x86 decode rules, and prior experience makes me very hesitant about that.
 It is far to easy to think you have full coverage while actually missing important cases.

 As a particular example, neither Erim or G-Free seems to consider the case where a prefix byte forms part of an unintended instruction.
 From prior experience with x86, this seemed questionable.
-A targetted fuzzer quickly found the example instruction ``vpalignr $239, (%rcx), %xmm0, %xmm8`` which encodes as ``c463790f01ef`` and thus embeds a ``wrpkru`` instruction in its suffix.
+A targeted fuzzer quickly found the example instruction ``vpalignr $239, (%rcx), %xmm0, %xmm8`` which encodes as ``c463790f01ef`` and thus embeds a ``wrpkru`` instruction in its suffix.
 This example uses a three-byte VEX prefix to change the interpretation of the opcode field.

 Register Scavenging
 +++++++++++++++++++

 Each of the techniques mentioned sometimes need to reassign registers.
 This is extremely hard to do in general as there may not be a register available for scavenging.
 Both of the techniques which describe this use a post-compiler rewriting pass and fall back to stack spilling (which is ABI breaking!) in the worst case.

+  Aside: Why is spilling ABI breaking?
+If a binary rewriting tool inserts a push/pop pair to free up a register, and does not adjust all of the metadata associated with a function (e.g. ``.ehframe``, ``.stacksize``, ``.dbg.*`` sections) various bits of runtime machinery (e.g. profilers, garbage collectors, exception unwinding) may be confused.
+Whether this is technically an ABI issue or not I'll leave as an exercise to the reader; I consider it problematic regardless.

 One point I don't see either paper make is that we can often scavenge a register by being willing to rematerialize a computation.
 As an example, if the frame size is a constant but the code is preserving the frame pointer, RBP can be reliably scavenged and rematerialized after the local rewrite.
 (Assuming the frame size doesn't itself form a problematic immediate at least.)

+Another idea brought up in offline discussion was to scavenge a general register by moving the contents into a free vector register (XMM, YMM, or ZMM).
+This would work, but is still register scavenging to find the free vector register plus some new register manipulation code.
+It will probably fail less in practice, but doesn't close the conceptual hole.

 It's tempting to make this the compilers (specifically register allocation) responsibility, but since it requires knowledge of the encodings it would require breaking the compiler vs assembly abstraction.
 We might be able to trick the compiler by adjusting instruction costing, but it's not clear this would behave well in the existing register allocation infrastructure.

 Another approach would be to reserve a free register (i.e. guarantee scavenging could succeed), but that sounds pretty expensive performance wise.
+Maybe you could keep one vector register free instead?
 Maybe we have the register allocator treat potentially problematic instructions as if they clobbered an extra register?
 This would force a free register with at least much more localized damage.
 It would require breaking the compiler/assembler abstraction a bit though.

 Relative Displacement Handling
 ++++++++++++++++++++++++++++++